mp-se/gravitymon/src_docs/source/configuration.rst

 * **Config voltage:**

 Defines the level of voltage when the device should enter config mode due to charging.
 This might vary between different battery manufacturers.
+If you dont what the device to go into configuration mode when charging, set this to 6V.

 * **Temperature correction:**